Theatre in Decay: Shows

-Empire

-Presented at the 2004 Melbourne Fringe Festival and again at the 2006 Adelaide Fringe Festival.
+Empire: Presented at the 2004 Melbourne Fringe Festival and again at the 2006 Adelaide Fringe Festival.
 Empire is staged in a car parked on the street with two actors in the front seat and a maximum of three audience in the back seat.
 It deals with issues of terrorism, racism and notions of "mateship".
 Five different cars were used simultaneously in 2004, directed by Ian Pidd, David Myles, Nic Velissaris, Wayne Chappel and Xan Coleman and four in 2006 directed by Bec Russel, Clare Watson, Robert Reid and Xan Coleman.